andravin/spio/README.md

 ### 🔧 Typed Dimension System
 Spio uses a compile-time tensor specification system that generates type-safe CUDA classes for tensor indexing.
 This eliminates common indexing errors and makes kernel code more readable and maintainable.

+Each dimension type identifies a unique logical dimension that can be used across multiple tensors.
+When the same dimension type appears in different tensors, it represents the same logical dimension, while each tensor defines its own size and stride for that dimension based on its layout.

 ### ⚡ Just-in-Time Kernel Generation
 Kernels are compiled at runtime using NVIDIA's libnvrtc, automatically optimized for your specific GPU architecture.
 No CUDA toolkit installation required - Spio uses the same NVIDIA libraries that PyTorch already depends on.